Makar out for Canada against United States at 4 Nations Face-Off | NHL.com

-Cale Makar was not in the lineup for Canada against the United States in the 4 Nations Face-Off at Bell Centre on Saturday.
+Cale Makar was not in the lineup for Canada in its 3-1 loss against the United States in the 4 Nations Face-Off at Bell Centre on Saturday.

 Makar participated in Canada's morning skate Saturday, saying afterward he was feeling better than he was Friday, when he did not practice.